Skip to Content

 At MD Now, we offer a full range of medical testing and screening options, including RSV testing.
 Our physician-led team of healthcare professionals can also test for COVID-19, the flu, and many other conditions.

-A rapid RSV antigen test using a nasal swab is the most common test for RSV and is available for children 5 years and under.
+A rapid RSV antigen test using a nasal swab is the most common test for RSV and is available for children five years and under.

 Again, most children and adults recover from RSV in a week or two.
 Watchful waiting and symptom control are key to an effective recovery.